-The number of retail clients increased by 2.0 per cent. as at 30 June 2024 compared to 31 December 2023 (and increased by 7.8 per cent. as at 31 December 2023 compared to 31 December 2022), thus reaching approx. 3.86 million (3.7 million at the end of 2023).
-The retail client gross loans and finance lease receivables balance as at 30 June 2024 was RON 33.8 billion (RON 32.5 billion as at 31 December 2023).
+The number of retail clients increased by 8.0 per cent. as at 31 December 2024 compared to 31 December 2023, thus reaching approx. 4.1 million (3.7 million at the end of 2023).
+The retail client gross loans and financial lease receivables balance as at 31 December 2024 was RON 40.6 billion (RON 32.5 billion as at 31 December 2023).

-In 2023 and the first six months of 2024 the Issuer's network was further strengthened and expanded, comprising at the end of June 2024 1,901 ATMs, more than 137,000 POS, 643 multifunctional machines and more than 499 BT Express terminals that are used for various transactions, including utility bills payments.
+In 2023, the Issuer's network was further strengthened and expanded, comprising at the end of December 2024 1,937 ATMs, more than 148,000 POS terminals, 651 multifunctional machines and more than 502 BT Express terminals that are used for various transactions, including utility bills payments.

-At the end of June 2024, the Issuer had issued over 6.3 million cards out of which 4 million unique cards are registered in the payment applications and e-wallets used by the Issuer, such as: BT Pay, Apple Pay, Google Pay, Fitbit Pay and Garmin Pay.
-Out of the 6.3 million cards, over 664,000 were credit cards.
-The number of transactions with the Issuer's cards also increased by 24 per cent. as at 30 June 2024 compared to 30 June 2023.
-As at 31 December 2023 compared to 31 December 2022, the number of transactions with the Issuer's cards increased by 22 per cent.
+At the end of December 2024, the Issuer had issued over 7 million cards, including the cards issued for acquired OTP clients, out of which 4.5 million unique cards are registered in the payment applications and e-wallets used by the Issuer, such as: BT Pay, Apple Pay, Google Pay, Fitbit Pay and Garmin Pay.
+Out of the 7 million cards, over 700,000 were credit cards.
+The number of transactions with the Issuer's cards also increased by 23 per cent. as at 31 December 2024 compared to 31 December 2023.

-In the first six months of 2024, the Issuer registered a 40 per cent. increase in payments by phone compared to the same period of 2023.
-The volume of transactions made through mobile phones increased by 40 per cent. compared to the first six months of 2023.
-As at 31 December 2023, the Issuer also registered almost twice (48 per cent. increase) the number of payments by phone compared to 31 December 2022.
-The volume of transactions made through internet banking and mobile banking increased by 75 per cent. compared to 2022.
+In 2024, the Issuer registered a 36 per cent. increase in payments by phone compared to the same period of 2023.
+The volume of transactions made through internet banking and mobile banking increased by 54 per cent. compared to 2023.

-In the first six months of 2024, more than 7,300 mortgage loans were awarded to retail clients, exceeding RON 2 billion and increasing the balance of mortgage loans to RON 19 billion at Issuer level as at in 30 June 2024.
-In the same period, the Issuer also granted more than 67,000 consumer loans, amounting to RON 1.6 billion and the balance of such loans reaching RON 13.6 billion.
-In 2023, more than 16,000 mortgage loans were awarded to retail clients, exceeding RON 4.7 billion and increasing the balance of mortgage loans to RON 18.7 billion at Issuer level as at 31 December 2023.
-In 2023 the Issuer also granted more than 110,000 consumer loans, amounting to RON 4.4 billion and the balance of such loans reaching RON 12.6 billion.
+In 2024, more than 15,000 mortgage loans were awarded to retail clients, exceeding RON 4.5 billion and increasing the balance of mortgage loans to RON 19.3 billion at Issuer level.
+In the same period, the Issuer also granted more than 135,000 consumer loans, amounting to RON 3,3 billion and the balance of such loans reaching RON 14.5 billion.
+In 2024, more than 15,000 mortgage loans were awarded to retail clients, exceeding RON 4.5 billion and increasing the balance of mortgage loans to RON 19.3 billion at Issuer level as at 31 December 2024.

-In 2023 and 2024, the digitalisation process accelerated even further, with the introduction of new digital solutions tailored to customer needs.
+In 2024, the digitalisation process accelerated even further, with the introduction of new digital solutions tailored to customer needs.